 During our lesson today, we were looking at arrow tab with some KS1 children.
 The teacher asked what a white, down-arrow meant.
 Ryan answered, ‘it means it’s a draw note, so you have to breathe in.’
 Right answer!
 The teacher then asked what a black up-arrow meant.
 ‘I know’, answered Jessica, ‘it means you have to blow up.’

 During our lesson today, we were talking about pitch and considering ways of moving from high to low, or low to high notes on the harmonica.
 In one breath, Lola played from 4B to 1B, showing great use of sliding technique.
 The teacher asked everyone what we call this movement.
 ‘I think it’s a Lasagne‘, replied Lola.
 ‘That’s a different kind of Italian take-away, Lola’, the teacher chuckled.
 ‘We call this one a glissando!’.

-During our lesson today, we were talking about playing solo.
-The teacher asked some KS2 children what we call a group of two musicians.
+In our lesson today, we were talking about solos; when a musician plays a passage or whole piece of music alone.
+Building the group’s musical vocabulary, the teacher asked what we would call a group of two musicians.
 ‘Judo’, said Hugh, our martial arts expert.
-‘I think you mean a Duo’, the teacher corrected him.
-The teacher then asked what we call a group of three musicians.
-‘That’s a trio’, answered Lily.
-‘That’s right, well done Lily,’ said the teacher.
-Next the teacher asked what we call a group of four musicians.
-‘Ooh, ooh, I know,’ answered Callum, jumping up and down, ‘a boy band.’
+‘I think you mean a Duo’, the teacher replied.
+The teacher then asked what we would call a group of three musicians.
+‘It’s a trio’, answered Lily.
+‘That’s correct Lily, well done,’ replied the teacher.
+Finally the teacher asked what we would call a group of four musicians.
+‘Ooh, ooh, I know,’ said Olivia, jumping up and down, ‘it’s a boy band.’